-LSST, currently under construction on a mountaintop in Chile, will produce the deepest, widest image of the universe and enable unprecedented studies on dark matter and dark energy.
-Brookhaven Lab constructed LSST’s 3.2 gigapixel “digital film”—the biggest CCD array that has ever been built—and will support the telescope’s operations.
+The Rubin Observatory, currently under construction on a mountaintop in Chile, will house a telescope to produce the deepest, widest image of the universe and enable unprecedented studies on dark matter and dark energy.
+Brookhaven Lab constructed the telescope's 3.2 gigapixel “digital film”—the biggest CCD array that has ever been built—and will support the telescope’s operations.

 Brookhaven Lab will play a leading role in the design, construction, and operations of DUNE, an upcoming experiment where physicists will send neutrinos across 1,300 kilometers underground in search of new subatomic phenomena.

 A 170-ton liquid-argon time projection chamber, MicroBooNE has been collecting data on neutrinos since 2015 and is now providing scientists with crucial input for even larger-scale neutrino experiments, such as DUNE.
 Brookhaven contributed to the design of MicroBooNE and continues to support data analysis.

 Scientists at Brookhaven Lab perfected the “recipe” for the chemically stable liquid scintillator that fills particle detectors and interacts with antineutrinos at China’s Daya Bay Neutrino Experiment, where scientists study these mysterious particles that may answer questions about the birth of our universe.
 Brookhaven also has ongoing roles in this international collaboration that range from project management to data analysis.